kolotaev/vakt/README.md

 ### Logging

 Vakt follows a common logging pattern for libraries:

 Its corresponding modules log all the events that happen but the log messages by default are handled by `NullHandler`.
-It's up to the outer code/application to provide a valid log-handler and a desired level of logging.
-For example:
+It's up to the outer code/application to provide desired log handlers, filters, levels, etc. For example:

 ```python
 import logging